Alexisalex1/Front-end-eindopdracht/README.md

 # Functionality
 This application is built to be able to fetch over 2.3 million recipes and showcase that to you as a user.
-There are a couple of ways to fetch those recipes. it is for example possible to use the searchbar, by answering questions and by using the different buttons.
+There are a couple of ways to fetch those recipes.
+It is for example possible to use the searchbar, by answering questions and by using the different buttons.

 ### Usage